scroll-tech/scroll/specs/CrossDomainMessaging.md

 ```

 The function calculates the message relay fee (see calculation method in the [Cross Domain Message Relay Fee](#cross-domain-message-relay-fee)) and deposit the fee to a `feeVault` account.
-If `value` in the `sendMessage` is not zero, `L1ScrollMessenger` will freeze `value` amount of Ether in itself and refund the excess amount to the designated `refundAddress` or the transaction sender otherwise.
+If `value` in the `sendMessage` is not zero, `L1ScrollMessenger` will freeze `value` amount of ETH in the contract and refund the excess amount to the designated `refundAddress` or the transaction sender otherwise.
-If the amount of Ether in the message cannot cover the fee and deposit value, the transaction will fail.
+If the amount of ETH in the message cannot cover the fee and deposit amount, the transaction will fail.
 `L1ScrollMessenger` then appends the cross-domain message to `L1MessageQueue` via `appendCrossDomainMessage` method.

 Todo: describe the replay message in case of failure due to too little gas limit.

 ### Send Enforced Transaction

-The `EnforcedTxGateway` contract provides two functions listed below to send enforced transactions.
+The `EnforcedTxGateway` contract provides two functions to send enforced transactions listed below.

 ```solidity
 function sendTransaction(